Scrapbooking: Materials

 Various accessories, referred to as "embellishments", are used to decorate scrapbook pages.
 Embellishments include stickers, rub-ons, stamps, eyelets, brads, chipboard elements in various shapes, alphabet letters, lace, wire, fabric, beads, sequins, and ribbon.
 The use of die cut machines is also increasingly popular; in recent years a number of electronic die-cutting machines resembling a plotter with a drag knife have hit the market (e.g. The Cricut), enabling scrappers to use their computer to create die cuts out of any shape or font with the use of free or third party software.
 Scrapbook makers will also use magazine clippings to "decorate" a scrapbook.

 One of the key components of modern scrapbooking is the archival quality of the supplies.
 Designed to preserve photographs and journaling in their original state, materials encouraged by most serious scrapbookers are of a higher quality than those of many typical photo albums commercially available.
 Scrappers insist on acid-free, lignin-free papers, stamp ink, and embossing powder.
-They also use pigment-based inks, which are fade resistant, colorfast, and often waterproof.
+In using pigment-based inks, which are fade resistant, colorfast, and often waterproof, scrappers can preserve their works.
 Many scrappers use buffered paper, which will protect photos from acid in memorabilia used in the scrapbook.
 Older "magnetic" albums are not acid-free and thus cause damage to the photos and memorabilia included in them.
 Gloves, too, are used to protect photos from the oil on hands.

 An international standard, ISO 18902, provides specific guidelines on materials that are safe for scrapbooking through its requirements for albums, framing, and storage materials.
 ISO 18902 includes requirements for photo-safety and a specific pH range for acid-free materials.
 ISO 18902 prohibits the use of harmful materials, including Polyvinyl chloride (PVC) and Cellulose nitrate.